spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 Prelude processes can be found [here](https://about.gitlab.com/handbook/hiring/prelude/).

+### Zoom troubleshooting using Prelude when there is a zoom link error
+When a candidate or an interviewer reaches out to CES via slack / email / Guide chat with a zoom link error, the CES can follow the below steps to create a new zoom link through Prelude in under 2 minutes.
+1. Open Prelude, go to the interviews tab, search for the candidates name.
+1. Click on the candidate’s name and interview title.
+This would open up a smaller tab with a pencil icon on the right hand side.
+1. Once you click on the pencil icon, a new pop up window will appear with the interview details.
+Delete the zoom link and password from the body of the email and the drop down bar.
+1. Click Add zoom meeting and Choose “other” as a reason for updating this interview.
+ Apply the changes and send the updated invite.
+This will send a new calendar invite to the interviewers.
+1. Go to the GH profile; click “ Email Candidate”.
+Choose the template   - “ Zoom Link Troubleshooting” and send the email to the candidate.
+The interview details with the new zoom link will be auto populated.
+Please be sure to delete any other interviews listed in the email other than the one with zoom link error.
+All this can be done under 2 minutes with practice!!

 #### Resource - Candidate Guide

 Please ensure you have the [guide Chrome extension](https://chrome.google.com/webstore/detail/resource-button/ikeemflbkbdhkgmgbdpeapmnnggbfogd) installed on your Chrome Browser.